azhizhinov/Exile/README.md

 ## Recommended use case: (PLEASE READ)
 1. Windows 64Bit Server, With MAX players, With over 5 Mods, With HEAVEY script modifications.
-**Please note if your server is below what is reccomended, DO NOT INSTALL THIS, If you do and you request help we will ask you uninstall extdb3.
+**Please note if your server is below what is recommended, DO NOT INSTALL THIS, If you do and you request help we will ask you uninstall extdb3.
 ## Supported server types:
 1. Windows 32Bit, 64Bit
 2. Linux 32Bit